This guide will help you save money, time and confusion.

 Ten things worth knowing if you want to travel at the cheapest possible price:

-(1) If you will be taking a TGV InOui or Intercités train, the prices of discounted 'Prems' tickets for 2nd class, and Premiere / Business Premiere tickets for 1st class will be cheaper the further ahead you book.
+(1) If you will be taking a TGV InOui or Intercités train, the prices will be cheaper the further ahead you book.

-(2) Tickets for the TGV InOui and Intercités (IC) services can be available from 6 months ahead of the travel date.
+(2) Tickets for the TGV InOui and Intercités (IC) services can be available from up to 16 weeks / 4 months ahead - see the notes above.

-(3) Tickets for journeys by the cheaper Ouigo trains are usually placed on sale up to 9months ahead on SNCF Connect.
+(3) Tickets for journeys by the cheaper Ouigo trains are usually placed on sale up to 6 months ahead on SNCF Connect.

 Meaning that if you look up journeys more than six months ahead on the routes taken by Ouigo trains, you will usually only see the Ouigo services, so in that scenario, avoid assuming that they will be your only option.